klugow/rsschool-cv/cv.md

 ## About me:

-* Lawyer, economist, photografer and junior frontend developer in the future *
+* Lawyer, economist, photographer and junior frontend developer to be

-**Languages:** English, German, Russian.
+*Languages:* English, German, Russian.

-**Hobbies:** Travel, photoshooting, ski, tennis, fitnes, playing piano and guitar.
+*Hobbies:* Traveling , photoshooting, ski, tennis, fitness, playing the piano and the guitar.

-**Job experience:** 5 years as a lawyer, 9 years as a economust in the bigest bank of Russia.
+*Job experience:* 5 years as a lawyer, 9 years as an economist in the biggest bank of Russia.

 ## Contacts

-**Email:** makarenko.ap@gmail.com
+*Email:* makarenko.ap@gmail.com